ClementDreptin/ModdingResources/DevelopmentWorkflow/development-workflow.md

 This is a problem because Dashlaunch does not create a thread for you when loading your DLL.
 This means that, if your DLL is built with an update loop (it's usually the case), you absolutely need to create a thread otherwise your DLL is going to heavily slow the main thread.

 ## Using a debug console (Xbox Watson)
 The XDK comes with a debug console called Xbox Watson, it's not that good and very buggy but that's all we have.

-**TODO: explain how to open and set up Xbox Watson**
+A start menu shortcut is created automatically so you can open it just by searching "Xbox Watson" in your start menu.
+The first thing to do is to register your console with its IP address, Xbox Watson doesn't use your default console in Xbox 360 Neighborhood like Visual Studio does for deploying for some reason.
+Go to `Actions > Select Consoles...` then type the IP address of your console and click `Add`.

 In order to print a message in the Xbox Watson console you're going to need to use the `DbgPrint` function from `xboxkrnl.lib`.
 You can do so by adding the following code somewhere in your project:
 ```C++